qulle/angular-project-setup/README.md

 ```

 Thats it!
 Everything is now configured.
 When you do a `$ git commit -m "My changes"` both linting using ESLint and code formatting using Prettier will be applied to the project.

+**Note:** If it becomes necessary to bypass this process, the `$ git commit -m "Important update" --no-verify` command can be used.